NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/policy_gate_dockerfile.md

 This article reviews the "dockerfile" gate and its triggers.
 The dockerfile gate allows users to perform checks on the content of the dockerfile or docker history for an image and make policy actions based on the construction of an image, not just its content.
 This is particularly useful for enforcing best practices or metadata inclusion (e.g. labels) on images.

-Anchore is either given a dockerfile or infers one from the docker image layer history.
+Nextlinux is either given a dockerfile or infers one from the docker image layer history.
 There are implications to what data is available and what it means depending on these differing sources, so first, we'll cover the input data for the gate and how it impacts the triggers and parameters used.

 ### The "dockerfile"